Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

-In Figure~\ref{fig:mainsequence} we show the estimated \ac{ms} of star-forming galaxies at $z\approx2.7$ for the three simulations used in this paper and for different apertures (see Section~\ref{sec:sampleselection}).
+In Figure~\ref{fig:mainsequence} we show the estimated \ac{ms} of star-forming galaxies at $z\approx2.7$ for the simulations used in this paper and for different apertures (see Section~\ref{sec:sampleselection}).
 In this figure we include for clarity lower mass galaxies down to $\lmass=10.6$.
-Differences between the estimates adopting different apertures are consistent within the uncertainties, as shown in the figure.
+Estimates for different apertures in hydrodynamical simulations are consistent within the uncertainties, as shown in the figure.
 The \ac{ms} in \mthree\ rises linearly from $\lsfr\approx 1.4$ at $\lmass\approx 10.6$ to $\lsfr\approx 2.1$ at $\lmass\approx 11.5$.
 At low masses the main sequence in \tng 300 is about $\SI{0.2}{dex}$ higher than in \mthree; it rises with a similar slope as in \mthree\ but bends at $\lmass\approx11.1$ ($\approx 11.3$ for the two smallest apertures) reaching down to $\lsfr\approx 1.3$ at $\lmass=11.5$.
-This is because a large fraction of massive galaxies in TNG300 is already quenched and no sequence of star-forming galaxies can be clearly identified.
-The \ac{ms} in TNG100 is flat over the full mass range considered here with a value of $\lsfr\approx 1.6$.
+This is because a large fraction of massive galaxies in TNG300 is already quenched \citep[by AGN feedback, as discussed in][]{Weinberger_2017_galaxy_fromation_methods, Weinberger_2018_AGN_feedback_effect_TNG, Nelson_2018_firstresultstng, Zinger_2020_TNG_BH_feedback_galaxies, Donnari_2021_quenched_fractions_AGN_environment_preprocessing} and no sequence of star-forming galaxies can be clearly identified.
+The \ac{ms} in TNG100 is flat over the full mass range considered here with a value of $\lsfr\approx 1.6$, however, we note the lack of very high-mass galaxies in this simulated volume.
+The median \ac{sfr} of star-forming galaxies in GAEA is slightly higher than in hydrodynamical simulations and the \ac{ms} rises linearly from $\lsfr=1.9$ at $\lmass=10.7$ to $\lsfr=2.8$ at $\lmass=11.7$ \citep[see also][]{Wang_2019_main_sequence_GAEA}.